openstreetmap/id-tagging-schema/SCHEMA.md

 ##### `autoSuggestions`

-For combo fields, the most common tag values will be fetched from TagInfo and shown in the dropdown list if `autoSuggestions` is `true`.
+For combo fields, the most common tag values will be fetched from Taginfo and shown in the dropdown list if `autoSuggestions` is `true`.
 The default is `true`.

 ##### `customValues`